 Shorter loans tend to feature faster approval and higher interest rates, while long-term versions offer stability but require stronger credit and collateral.

 Interest rates vary according to factors such as credit history, collateral, revenue, and market trends.
-Data from the Federal Deposit Insurance Corporation (Small Business Lending Survey 2024) shows that banks remain the dominant source of small business term financing, yet approval rates for new applicants remain below 45%.
+Banks remain the dominant source of term financing, though approval rates can be challenging for newer businesses or those with limited credit history.

-These statistics reveal why many business owners explore non-bank funding options not necessarily because they can’t qualify, but because they need speed and adaptability that traditional products often lack.
+These realities reveal why many business owners explore non-bank funding options — not necessarily because they can't qualify, but because they need speed and adaptability that traditional products often lack.

 A term loan remains a solid option for long-term investments or predictable, one-time expenses such as: